Final Weekend of the Season

 - Observe all posted signs and warnings.
 Keep off closed trails and out of closed areas.

 - Prior to using any lift, you must have the knowledge and ability to load, ride and unload safely.

 *Note: This is a partial list.
 Be safety conscious.

 The National Ski Areas Association has put together a “Know the Code” video; view it below.

 No. For the safety of you and other skiers, unauthorized use of drones and all other small unmanned aerial systems (UAS) at SPR is strictly prohibited.
 Any drone use must be authorized by the Sunrise Park Resort management prior to use.

-Ski biking (also known as Skibobbing) is a bicycle-like frame with skis instead of wheels.
-Ski bike rentals and lessons are available at the base of Sunrise mountain.
-First-time ski bike riders at Sunrise require a safety certification by the ski bike staff prior to loading the lifts, regardless of their experience or personal equipment to ensure the safety of themselves and other visitors.
+Ski Biking (also known as Skibobbing) is a bicycle-like frame with skis instead of wheels.
+Ski Bike rentals and lessons are available at the base of Cyclone Circle.
+First-time ski bike riders at Sunrise Park Resort require a safety certification by the ski bike staff prior to loading the lifts, regardless of their experience or personal equipment to ensure the safety of themselves and other visitors.